tradinghours/tradinghours-python/README.md

 >>> Schedule: {fin_id} ({schedule_group}) {start} - {end_with_offset} {days} {phase_type}
-    {'fin_id': 'US.MGEX', # Fin ID of the market of this schedule 'schedule_group': 'Thanksgiving2022', # an identifier to handle particular handling of holidays 'schedule_group_memo': None, # additional description for the schedule_group 'timezone': 'America/Chicago', # timezone of the market 'phase_type': 'Pre-Open', # normalized name for the phase
+    {'fin_id': 'US.MGEX', # Fin ID of the market of this schedule 'schedule_group': 'Thanksgiving2022', # Used to group phases together.
+If there is no holiday then the “Regular” phase applies.
+     'schedule_group_memo': None, # additional description for the schedule_group
+     'timezone': 'America/Chicago', # timezone of the market 'phase_type': 'Pre-Open', # normalized name for the phase